jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 ### Multiple users of a system
 If multiple users of a system install Spotlight for use, the additional users must be local administrators.

-## Run the Spotlight Enterprise installer
+## Run the Spotlight on SQL Server Enterprise installer

-A minimal Spotlight Enterprise deployment consists of a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
-These components are installed by the Spotlight Enterprise installer.
+A minimal Spotlight on SQL Server Enterprise deployment consists of a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
+These components are installed by the Spotlight on SQL Server Enterprise installer.

 ### Welcome and select the type of install